NightsWatchGames/.github/profile/README.md

 All public games I made are under MIT license, which means you can do whatever you want.

-Feel free to create issue or send pull request to me, or join the org to make new games with me if you have interest.
+Feel free to create issue or send pull request to me, very welcome to join the org to make new games with me if you have interest.

 Please give a star⭐ to support my work if you like my games.